kjmckinley/park-finder/README.md

 ```
 AS A person or a person who has a loved one,
-I WANT find the nearest national parks in my area
+I WANT find the nearest state or national parks in my area
 SO THAT me or my loved one can make memories in a safe and fully interactive environment.
 ```